Loretta Lynn: 1970s – 1990s

+2000s

 In 2001, "Coal Miner's Daughter" was named among NPR's "100 Most Significant Songs of the 20th Century".
 In 2002, Lynn had the highest ranking, No. 3, for any living female, in CMT television's special of the 40 Greatest Women of Country Music.

 A BMI affiliate for more than 45 years, Lynn was honored as a BMI Icon at the BMI Country Awards on November 4, 2004.

 In March 2007, Lynn was awarded an Honorary Doctorate of Music from Berklee College of Music during her performance at the Grand Ole Opry.

 Lynn was inducted into the Songwriters Hall of Fame in New York City in 2008.

+2010s

-She received the Grammy Lifetime Achievement Award for her 50 years in country music in 2010.
+Loretta Lynn was honored with multiple awards in 2010 as the music industry celebrated her 50th year as a country artist.
+She received the Grammy Lifetime Achievement Award on January 30, 2010.

 Lynn was honored for 50 years in country music at the 44th Annual Country Music Awards on November 10, 2010.
-That same year, Lynn was presented with a rose named in her honor.

-Sony Music released a tribute CD to Lynn titled Coal Miner's Daughter: A Tribute to Loretta Lynn in November 2010.
+That same year, Lynn was presented with a new rose, the "Loretta Lynn Van Lear", named in her honor.
+In the same month, Sony Music released a tribute CD to Lynn titled Coal Miner's Daughter: A Tribute to Loretta Lynn.
 The CD features Kid Rock, Reba McEntire, Sheryl Crow, Miranda Lambert, Alan Jackson, Gretchen Wilson, The White Stripes, Martina McBride, Paramore, Steve Earle, and Faith Hill.
 In 2011, Lynn was nominated for an Academy of Country Music, CMT Video and Country Music Association awards for "Vocal Event of the Year" with Miranda Lambert and Sheryl Crow for "Coal Miner's Daughter", released as a video and single from the CD.

 Lynn marked her 50th anniversary as a Grand Ole Opry member on September 25, 2012, and her 60th anniversary in 2022.

 Lynn was awarded the Presidential Medal of Freedom by Barack Obama in 2013.

 Miranda Lambert presented Lynn with the Crystal Milestone Award from the Academy of Country Music.
 Lynn also received the 2015 Billboard Legacy Award for Women in Music.

 In 2016, she was the subject of an American Masters profile documentary Loretta Lynn: Still a Mountain Girl on PBS.

 Lynn was named Artist of a Lifetime in 2018 by CMT.

-In 2020 a statue of Loretta Lynn was unveiled on the Ryman's Icon Walk.

-In 2022 Loretta Lynn was inducted into the Women Songwriters Hall of Fame.
+2020s

+The Ryman Auditorium honored Lynn with a statue installation on its Icon Walk in a ceremony held October 20, 2020.
+Lynn was the first woman represented on the Icon Walk, joining previously honored Bill Monroe and Little Jimmy Dickens.

+Recognizing Lynn as a songwriter, the Women Songwriters Hall of Fame inducted her in 2022, stating "she shook up Nashville by writing her own songs, many of which tackled boundary-pushing topics drawn from her own life experiences as a wife and mother".
+Rolling Stone ranked Lynn at number 132 on its list of the 200 Greatest Singers of All Time in an issue published the next year.